obelizco/RickMortyTest/README.md

 -   **Location**
 -   **Last episode**

+You also have the option to mark the characters you like as favorites.

+## Character Detail
+View so that the user can see more detailed information about the character he selects, such as the list of episodes where he has appeared.

 ## Favorite List
 View where the user can review their characters marked as favorites and has the option to remove the favorite option

 ## Search Characters
 View where the user can filter the list of characters searching by name.